braam/programming/README.md

 ##### · getURL
 Fetch a webpage or file from windows commandline, with batchscript and JScript.
 Credits to the original author.

+##### · Huawei_Solar
+Fetch PV data from Huawei FusionSolar webportal and integrate this into Home Assistant.